-- Comeback sauce, or your favorite dipping sauce
+- Comeback sauce (click here for recipe), or your favorite dipping sauce

 Preheat fryer to 350 degrees F. Drain the pickles and pat dry with paper towels; set aside.
 In a medium size bowl, combine the flour, cornmeal, salt, pepper, Cajun seasoning, garlic powder and paprika; set aside.
 In another bowl, combine the beaten eggs with the buttermilk and hot sauce.
 Dip the pickles into the wet mixture; then dredge until fully coated in the dry mixture.
 Fry at 350 degrees F until golden brown, about 2 minutes; drain on a rack over paper towels.
 Serve immediately with Comeback Sauce, Ket-Mayo Sauce, ranch dressing, or your favorite dipping sauce.

 Cook's Notes: Substitute stone-ground grits for half of the cornmeal.
-May also substitute dill pickles, already cut, or cut yourself, or use pickles spears.
-Got some Wickles Pickles, or homemade Fire 'n Ice pickles?
-They are excellent as fried pickles.
+May also substitute dill pickles, already cut, or cut yourself, or use pickle spears.
+I love Wickles Pickles, or homemade Fire 'n Ice pickles for these!